- Beuronese Murals

 The figures of Joseph and Mary on one side, and those of the five teachers of the law frame the figure of Jesus, who appears to be addressing his parents.
 A basket of scrolls sits at the foot of the stairs, representing the texts of Scripture which Jesus had been explaining to the scribes.

 Garlands of roses, lilies, and daisies hanging between the pillars of "The Wedding Feast at Cana" panel connect this mural with the preceding panel's garlands.
 As in the preceding panel, Jesus sits before a pillar.
 He shares the spot just off center with the wedding couple and his mother.
 The bright haloes of Mary and Joseph add weight to their side of the panel, offsetting the imbalance of the composition.

 The central figures of Jesus and the wedding couple are balanced on one side by Mary, whispering to Jesus that the wine has given out, and on the opposite side a servant whispering the same to the steward.

-Jesus raises his hands in blessing, transforming the water poured by the other servant (portrayed as an African-American).
-This fresco unites all of the narrative elements of the story in once composition.
+Jesus raises his hands in blessing, transforming the water poured by the other servant.
+This fresco unites all of the narrative elements of the story in one composition.

 St. Benedict's Conversation with Scholastica